 - 1. What are the major patterns in the observations? - 2.
 What are the relationships, trends and generalizations among the results? - 3.
 What are the exceptions to these patterns or generalizations? - 4.
 What are the likely causes (mechanisms) underlying these patterns resulting predictions? - 5.
 Is there agreement or disagreement with previous work? - 6.
 Interpret results in terms of background laid out in the introduction what is the relationship of the present results to the original question? - 7.
 What is the implication of the present results for other unanswered questions in your domain? - 8.
 Multiple hypotheses: There are usually several possible explanations for results.
-Be careful to consider all of these rather than simply pushing your favorite one.

-- 10. What are the things we now know or understand that we didn't know or understand before the present work? - 11.
+Be careful to consider all of these rather than simply pushing your favorite one. - 9.
+Avoid bandwagons: A special case of the above.
+Avoid jumping a currently fashionable point of view unless your results really do strongly support them. - 10.
+What are the things we now know or understand that we didn't know or understand before the present work? - 11.
 Include the evidence or line of reasoning supporting each interpretation. - 12.
 What is the significance of the present results: why should we care?